 During his second season at Navy in 2010, Brandt's team continued the improvement, finishing with Navy's first winning record in five years with a 7-5-4 record and a 2-2-3 Patriot League mark.
 The Midshipmen reached as high as No. 2 in the NSCAA / Middle Atlantic regional rankings and Navy players garnered Patriot League weekly accolades a remarkable 11 times during the season.
 During the 2002-09 seasons, Navy players won just 13 combined weekly honors.

-In addition, a Navy player was named to an All-American squad for the first time since 2001, when then-freshman Martin Sanchez was selected to the CollegeSoccerNews.com Freshman All-American second team.
+In addition, freshman Martin Sanchez was selected to the CollegeSoccerNews.com Freshman All-American Second Team.

 Navy showed great balance in 2010, ranking 64th nationally in scoring offense, while finishing 22nd in the country in goals against average, all accomplished with 21 of its 27 players being either freshmen or sophomores.

 During his first year at Navy in 2009, the Midshipmen won four more games from the previous season, while earning victories over strong programs such as Mount St. Mary's, Temple, Loyola (Md.), Lehigh and their first win over Army since 2005.
 In addition, Navy battled defending NCAA Champion Maryland toe-to-toe for 90 minutes, before eventually falling, 1-0.

 Brandt's recruiting impact was felt right away, as the 2009 roster was dotted with 13 freshmen, three of which would start the majority of the season.
 Five of the top seven scorers from 2009 were freshmen, and the 13 plebes accounted for 27 of Navy's 52 points and nine of Navy's 17 goals.